 Lower heat to medium.
 Add 1-2 cups chicken stock or water.
 The liquid should come up half way on the sides of the chicken.
 (If it evaporates add more as needed).

-Cover and cook until internal temperature reaches 165 °F (74 °C), about 15-20 minutes.
+Cover and cook until internal temperature reaches 165 °F (74 °C) on a digital meat thermometer, about 15-20 minutes.

 Tip: Reserve the cooking liquid to add to the pulled meat for moisture later.
 Or store it in the fridge and use it in soups and stews for extra flavor.

-Rest Before Shredding
+Allow the Chicken to Rest Before Shredding

 Shred it